robmok/code_gridCell/README.md

 Learning (or 'training') phase - learning cluster positions in a trapezoid after learning in a square
 Script: run_trapzKfrmSq_covering_map.m
-- this loads in the data from the data directory (corresponding nClus condition) and runs the learning algorithm in a trapezoid
+- this loads in the data from the data directory (corresponding nClus condition, with cluster positions learnt in square environment) and runs the learning algorithm in a new environment - a trapezoid
+- edit clus2run (nClus conditions) - line 41 - if only ran square on a few conditions and loading in those conditions

 Test phase - fix cluster positions and compute activations and grid scores
 Script: run_gridnessTestDataPerm.m
-- uncomment line 20 to make dat = 'trapzKfrmSq1'
-- this should automatically set doPerm=0, and nIter=1000, since mainly we want activation maps and grid scores after learning in the trapz
+- uncomment line 20 to make dat = 'trapzKfrmSq1' - this should automatically set doPerm=0, and nIter=1000, since mainly we want activation maps and grid scores after learning in the trapz
+- edit clus2run (nClus conditions) - line 27 - if only ran square on a few conditions and loading in those conditions

 ## Scripts and data index